What Is Fractional Real Estate Investing?

 Fractional real estate is an investment structure that allows you to buy a portion of a home or commercial property instead of the entire property.
 Think of it as a crowdfunding model: a group of real estate investors purchase shares in an apartment building, an industrial complex, or a vacation rental and split not only the cost, but the profits.

-The fractional ownership model also finds a place in the stock market, where some brokers will allow you to buy high-priced stocks such as Amazon and Tesla for a percentage of the price, giving you a percentage of the ownership, therefore making them more accessible and easier to buy.
+The fractional ownership model also finds a place in the stock market, where some brokers allow you to buy high-priced stocks, such as Amazon and Tesla, for a percentage of the price, thereby giving you a percentage of ownership.
+This makes them more accessible and easier to buy.
 With fractional-share trading, the amount of money you invest will determine what percentage of a share you can afford to buy.
 Instead of investing in a single stock, fractional-share trading allows you to start small, diversify quickly, and see returns sooner.
-The same is true for fractional real estate investing.
+The same principle applies to fractional real estate investing.

 Until recently, buying Class-A commercial real estate, luxury resort vacation homes, or single-family dwellings in sought-after neighborhoods was only available to accredited investors or those with deep pockets.
-But fractional ownership allows individuals to reap the benefits of these long-term investments with a smaller outgo and smaller stake.
-And as the property value rises, so do each individual investor’s returns.
+Fractional ownership allows individuals to access the benefits of long-term real estate investments with a smaller upfront investment.
+As the property value grows, so does each investor’s share of the returns.

 Is fractional ownership a good investment?

-If you don’t have a massive amount of cash to invest, or the time to find, purchase, and maintain a rental property, then fractional real estate ownership can be a great investment opportunity.
-It’s all the benefits of property ownership without the hassle of property management.
+If you don’t have a massive amount of cash to invest or the time to find, purchase, and maintain a rental property, then fractional real estate ownership can be a great investment opportunity.
+It has all the benefits of property ownership without the hassle of property management.
 Here’s why:

 Low barrier to entry

 With fractional ownership, you don’t need a large down payment or perfect credit to enter the real estate market.
-You can purchase a share of the property for a small amount and add more as your available funds increase.
-The transaction costs for a fractional transaction tend to be lower, too.
+You can purchase shares of the property for a small amount and add more as your available funds increase.
+The transaction costs for a fractional transaction are also typically lower.

 Further, with a management company handling both the purchase and the financing of the property, you can confidently rely on their expertise and get started without the need for extensive research and learning.